 Would it benefit your child to have a class where they can go beyond what an AP class can offer them?

-If you have any questions regarding the evening’s events, please contact Mr. Eckert, the MRHS G/T Resource teacher at firstname.lastname@example.org
+Please contact Mr. Eckert, the MRHS G/T Resource teacher at firstname.lastname@example.org